-Of the numerous ways in which you could get high in Himachal, experiencing Paragliding in Bir is hands down the most thrilling way.
+Of the numerous ways in which you could get high in Himachal Pradesh, experiencing paragliding in Bir is hands down the most thrilling way.
 We can’t recommend this experience enough to anyone who is looking for an adrenaline rush.
 The village which has a reputation for attracting adventure lovers from across the globe is nestled away in the Joginder Nagar Valley.
-Just about 28 kms away is another mountain hamlet called Billing.
-At Bir-Billing, the fun begins at a height of about 2300m amidst a stunning background.
-Here’s all you need to know about this exhilarating experience.

-There’s not a lot of restrictions when it comes to experiencing the activity.
-But if you want to go Paragliding in Bir-Billing, your weight must be between 30 to 90 kgs.
-If you weigh between 90-115 kgs, you will be charged an additional 500 rs.
+There are not a lot of restrictions when it comes to experiencing the activity.
+But understand that the paragliding weight limit in Bir Billing is between 30 to 90 kg.
+If you weigh between 90-115 kg, you’ll be charged an additional INR 500.
 However, a decision will be taken at the time of flight if the conditions are suitable for them to let you take flight.

 The short answer is YES!
-Now for the longer one… Paragliding in Bir-Billing is led by Arvind Paul, who is the Chief Flying Instructor.
-He is not only an experienced and licensed pilot, but he is also registered with Himachal Tourism.
+Now for the longer one… Paragliding in Bir Billing is led by Arvind Paul, who is the Chief Flying Instructor.
+He’s not only an experienced and licensed pilot but also registered with Himachal Tourism.
 You’ll definitely have nothing to worry about because you’ll be in the safe hands of India’s one of the most experienced and reputed pilots.

 But that’s not all, the team also ensures that the equipment is well maintained and checked from time to time.
-In fact, after about 200 hours of flying, the Paraglider is also replaced with new ones to maintain the safety standards.
-Another fun fact for you to keep in mind is that Bir-Billing is actually considered as the safest take-off site for paragliding in the entire world.
+In fact, after about 200 hours of flying, the paragliding gear is also replaced with new ones to maintain the safety standards.
+Another fun fact for you to keep in mind is that Bir Billing is actually considered the safest take-off site for paragliding in the entire world.

-Mr. Arvind’s entire team has experienced and licensed pilots who are well versed with factors such as wind conditions, weather conditions, airspeed and everything else.
-They’re even trained from time to time and they always perform safety drills before each flight.
-Best part is, they’re a fun and likeable bunch so you’ll definitely feel comfortable if flying in tandem.
+Mr. Arvind’s entire team has experienced and licensed pilots who are well-versed with factors such as wind conditions, weather conditions, airspeed, and everything else.
+They’re even trained from time to time and they always perform safety drills before each paragliding flight.
+The best part is that they’re a fun and likable bunch so you’ll definitely feel comfortable during tandem paragliding.

-If you’re a licensed pilot and have your own gears, you can definitely do it on your own.
-You need to complete all the courses and also train for about 12-15 days before you can get a proper certification.
-The Paragliding courses are divided into three parts which are P1, P2 and P3, with a total duration of about 15-20 days to complete all of it.
+If you’re a licensed pilot and have your own gear, you can definitely do it on your own.
+You need to complete all the courses and also train for about 12-15 days before you can get proper certification.
+The paragliding courses are divided into three parts which are P1, P2, and P3, with a total duration of about 15-20 days to complete all of them.

 Anybody who has completed the first two can also take the advanced level P3 course.
-This is where you get to learn the more advanced skill sets like 360 degree turns, top landings, soaring flights and advanced launch techniques, amongst other things.
+This is where you get to learn the more advanced skill sets like 360 degree turns, top landings, soaring flights, and advanced launch techniques, amongst other things.
 It will take you 5-7 days to complete this course.
-Once you’re done, you’re all set to fly solo anywhere in India.
+Once you’re a trained pilot, you’re all set to go solo paragliding anywhere in India.

 This is the best part.
 It’s not just one or two months across the year where you can go paragliding.
 Apart from monsoon seasons, the activity is accessible all year round.
 But again, the climatic conditions and thermals differ.
 So due to factors like these, it may or may not be available during certain months.